StarRocks/starrocks/docs/table_design/automatic_partitioning.md

 2 rows in set (0.00 sec)
 ```

 Example 2: Use the `date_trunc` function to create a table that supports automatic partitioning.
-Set the partition granularity to `month` and the partition column to be `event_day`.
+Set the partition granularity to `month` and the partition column to `event_day`.
 Additionally, create some historical partitions before loading data and specify that the table only retains the most recent three partitions.

 ```SQL
 CREATE TABLE site_access(